mindsandthings/Obsidian_Repo/1. Projects/Marbela mystery/Marbela text.md

 d.
 Say, "oh gosh, I'm glad you're feeling better!
 I thought you'd passed out."

-## b.
-Turn and follow her gaze.
+## Turn and follow her gaze.
 Try to spot what she's looking at.

 Marbela followed Mademoiselle Lifi's gaze to Mr. Shramply, who appeared to be having an increasingly heated conversation with Aria.